banthapo/Java_demos/git_lessons/readme.txt

         => it stores changes made without actually committing them :: it stores both staged and unstaged changes
         => allows one to switch focus on tasks
-     -> git stash apply stash-name
+#     -> git stash apply stash-name
-        => this gets the saved stash and apply it to the current content :: to get the stash name run [git stash list] > this will list all of your stash names
+        => this gets the saved stash and apply it to the current content :: to get the stash name run [git stash list] > this will list all of your stash names`1
 #    -> git mv old-file-name new-file-name
         => renames a file in a repo/branch
 #    -> git branch -m old-branch-name new-branch-name
-        => renames git branch from old-branch-name to new-branch-name :: for just changing the capitalization of the name on windows, use [-M]
+        => renames git branch from old-branch-name to new-branch-name :: for just changing the capitalization of the name on windows, use [-M] :: with only one name it renames the current branch
+#    -> git branch --set-upstream-to=origin/branch-name
+        => another way to set an upstream branch for a current active branch
+#    -> git remote update url
+        => updates/changes the url of the remote repo

 ## Other important commands
 #    -> git log